MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-create-analysis-views-reports.md

 5. In the **Sales Analysis Report** page, choose the **Show Matrix** action

 > [!NOTE]
 >   Building combinations of line and column templates to create reports and assigning them unique names is optional.
-If you do this, selecting a report name means that you will not need to select line and column templates in the **Sales Analysis Report** page.
+If you do this, selecting a report name means that you will not need to select line and column templates on the **Sales Analysis Report** page.
 After you have chosen a report name, you can change line and column templates independently and then later select the report name again to restore the original combination.

 ## See Also
 [Business Intelligence](bi.md)